gatsbyjs/homepage-starters/plugins/wordpress-plugin/README.md

 1. First, update your custom fields in WordPress to support the new component

-    Under the *Custom Fields* tab, create a new *Field Group* anc call it "Homepage Banner."
+    Under the *Custom Fields* tab, create a new *Field Group* and call it "Homepage Banner."
     For this example, add two text fields: `banner_heading` and `banner_text`.
     In the *Location* rules, be sure to show the field group in *Page* post types.
     Also ensure that the *Show in GraphQL* option is enabled for this field.